 What To Use To Trim Your Asparagus Fern

 When trimming your fern some garden sheers or a pair of sharp scissors should do the job just fine.
+We like the Growneer trimming scissors as they’re sharp stainless steel and non stick.

 You want to make sure that the implements are clean before pruning and that the blades are sharp to ensure a nice clean cut.
 If you notice rotting around where a cut has been made then use your sharp, clean scissors and cut further down the stem to get rid of the damaged part of the plant.